‘An original, very well-written, and serious book which adds to the quality of public discussion.’

 In his first book, Simon McDonald assumes that thinking about leadership before you lead helps you lead better.
 No matter the circumstances in which we might be called to lead – be it at work, on the sports field, or in the community – the example of top leaders in politics and public service (both their successes and shortcomings) can help you figure out your own approach.

-As the head of HM Diplomatic Service, Simon McDonald was responsible for over 14,000 staff in 270 countries worldwide and worked for six foreign secretaries and saw five prime ministers operate at close quarters.
-Observing these people undertaking the most important and often the most difficult work in the country, he saw the behaviours which helped them to acheive their objectives, and those which hindered them.
+Over four decades in HM Diplomatic Service, Simon worked for four permanent under-secretaries and a dozen senior ambassadors before becoming permanent under-secretary himself and leading the Service (which has over 14,000 staff in 270 countries worldwide) for five years.
+He also worked directly for six foreign secretaries and saw five ministers work at close quarters.
+Observing these people undertaking the most important and often the most difficult work in the country, Simon saw the behaviours that helped them achieve their objectives, and those that hindered them.
+He then had the chance to try to apply that learning.

 SIMON MCDONALD was the British ambassador to Germany and later permanent under-secretary at the Foreign and Commonwealth Office and head of Diplomatic Service.
-He is master-elect of Christ’s College, Cambridge
+He is Master of Christ’s College, Cambridge.

 © Haus Publishing Ltd. 2022